WheteThunger/TargetableDrones/README.md

 - `EnableSAMTargeting` (`true` or `false`) -- While `true`, drones can be targeted by SAM Sites.
 - `NPCTargeting`
   - `MaxRange` (Default: `45.0`) -- Determines the max range that NPCs can target drones.
 Note: NPCs cannot target drones farther than their weapon range, no matter how high you set this value.
+  - `DamageMultiplier` (Default: `5.0`) -- Determines how much to multiply NPC damage by.
+This is useful for balance because NPCs deal less damage than players by default.
   - `EnabledByNpcPrefab` -- Determines whether each type of NPC can target drones.
+This list will automatically add new NPC prefabs when they are detected after Rust updates.
 - `DefaultSharingSettings` (each `true` or `false`) -- These settings determine whether a player's Auto Turrets or SAM Sites will target drones deployed by their teammates, friends, clanmates, or ally clanmates.

 ## Recommended compatible plugins